The Deck Handbook: Part 8 Vinyl and Plastic Decking

 - Very little maintenance.
 A periodic washing will usually suffice.

-- Fade resistant.
-Will keep its color without substantial fading.
+- Fade resistant, but not fade proof.
+Will keep most of its color without substantial fading and will not like wood and un-capped composite decking, fade to gray over time.
 Most products are warranted against excessive fading for the lifetime of the owner.
 But what constitutes "excessive" fading varies widely from manufacturer to manufacturer.

-- Has a somewhat better resistance to fire than wood, but if it does burn produces toxic gases.
+- Has a somewhat better resistance to fire than wood but if it does burn produces toxic gases, so its a good thing that the material is outside.
+Inside, it could kill you.

-- Posts covers, railings and balusters (but not deck boards) scratch and mar fairly easily which can be a problem in heavy traffic areas.
+- Posts covers, railings and balusters scratch and mar fairly easily which can be a problem in heavy traffic areas.

 - Retains much more heat than wood and more than most uncapped composites.
 The most heat-retentive material other than aluminum.
 Not suitable for sun-side exposure in hot climates unless shaded.

-- Pricey and more labor-intensive to construct than wood, about the same as premium capstock composites.
+- Pricey and more labor-intensive to construct than wood, about the same as premium capstock composites or a premium deck wood like Ipe.

 Plastic should be your material of choice if its higher initial cost is tolerable, and you want the lowest level of lifetime maintenance possible with today's commercial materials.
 However, using unconventional materials, it is possible to build a more durable, low maintenance deck at a cost much lower than that of plastic decks.
 See Deck HandBook.
 Part 11: The (Almost) Maintenance Free Deck.